n7wilson/galaxy-tooldev-docs/docs/01_Galaxy.md

 Starting out on SMC-Het
 =======================
+#### Environment Setup
-For an introduction on how to turn on the development VM using the Google Compute environment.
+Step-by-step instructions on how to turn on the development VM using the Google Compute environment.
 ${youtube?videoId=W8gBki65g0c}

-How to do tool development using the VM
+#### Tool Development
+How to develop and test your own tools for running in Galaxy.
 ${youtube?videoId=12TMLO8tEdM}
-*Note: the 'restart_galaxy' command used in the video is an alias for 'sudo supervisorctl restart galaxy:'.
-If you get the error 'restart_galaxy: command not found' then use this command instead.*

 Learning Galaxy
 ===============

-Before you can develop tools for Galaxy, it would be useful to know how people interface with it.
-There are a number of resources, including screen casts, tutorials and discussion forums that will help you learn how to use Galaxy.
-Before turning on your down Development VM, you can create an account on the [Public Galaxy Server](https://usegalaxy.org/).
-If you have any questions about how to use Galaxy or how to develop tools for it, there is a [Biostars](https://biostar.usegalaxy.org/) page where you can post questions and look for answers.
-To look for resources to help you on your way, look at the [Support Page](https://wiki.galaxyproject.org/Support)
+The following videos provide an introduction to the Galaxy client and what you can do with it.
+To test out Galaxy's functionality you can create an account on the [Public Galaxy Server](https://usegalaxy.org/) and work through some of the examples that Galaxy provides.
+There are also a number of additional resources on Galaxy's website, including screen casts, tutorials and discussion forums that will help you learn how to use Galaxy.
+These resources can be found on the [Support Page](https://wiki.galaxyproject.org/Support).
+If you have any more questions about how to use Galaxy or how to develop tools for it check out the Galaxy forum, [Biostars](https://biostar.usegalaxy.org/).
 ${image?fileName=galaxy_launch_screen.png}

 https://wiki.galaxyproject.org/Learn